-Today, we have robots that can speak, dance and interact.
+Today, we have robots that can speak, dance, and interact.
 Tomorrow, who knows what will be invented, and how that will change our world?

-Robotics has remained timeless throughout the years with skills that are future-forward and suitable for the ever-growing world of science, technology and innovation.
+Robotics has remained timeless throughout the years with skills that are future-forward and suitable for the ever-growing world of science, technology, and innovation.
 It is a wondrous process learning how to build robots from scratch and discovering what it takes to make them move.
 This is exactly what young and inquisitive minds look for and what opens their world to more.

 A child who excels in a particular area works together with others who have their own capabilities.
 It also encourages the children to communicate with each other in order to convey necessary information.

-By working together and communicating their ideas, children develop social and communication skills - skills which follow them throughout life.
+By working together and communicating their ideas, children develop social and communication skills - skills that follow them throughout life.
 They enjoy the lessons and have an exciting time with their peers, building development skills in the process.